Efficient state transition algorithm with guaranteed optimality: The Proposed efficient STA

-Considering that the standard STA shows slow convergence at a later stage for flat landscape functions, novel state transformations and parameter adaptation strategy are proposed to accelerate the convergence in this section.
+Considering that the standard STA exhibits slow convergence in later stages, particularly on functions with flat landscapes, novel state transformations and parameter adaptation strategy are proposed to accelerate the convergence in this section.